See if someone is stealing your Wi-Fi network

 My router register 3/4 signal strength yet it is still slow.
 I have tried: Restart my router.
 I think it was caused by: Interference

 Run your troubleshooter in Windows for Network Systems and then Wireless Connections.
 You can just type troubleshoot and then what you want to troubleshoot in the bottom search bar for Windows.
 See if you have a connectivity error.
 Get an Ethernet Cable and connect your laptop directly to the router.
 If you are still having loading issues, it may be that your router needs to be factory reset and configured again, or you may have a virus on your PC.

-My router does not has an access control list or MAC filter option, what should I do?
+My router does not have an access control list or MAC filter option, what should I do?

 Hardware version: C1 Firmware Version: 3.04 DIR-600M (my router info)